 Given the longer duration of the appointment, it is recommended to bring snacks, beverages, and/or lunch with you.
 For younger patients, parent(s) or caregiver(s) are required to stay in the office suite waiting area for the duration of the assessment.
 We do our best to accommodate any unique patient needs that might arise during the assessment.

 Q: Does my insurance cover the assessment?

-A: Current HMO/insurance credentialing has been approved by the following carriers: Blue Cross/Blue Shield, Medicare, The Alliance, Care Wisconsin, SSM Health/Dean HMO, Quartz/Unity, Physicians Plus HMO, and WPS.
+A: Current HMO/insurance credentialing has been approved by the following carriers: Blue Cross/Blue Shield, Medicare, The Alliance, SSM Health/Dean HMO, Quartz/Unity and WPS.
 Please note, that in order to utilize HMO/insurance billing, an MD referral is REQUIRED.
 Because specific coverage benefits vary considerably across insurance carriers, it is the patient/legal guardian’s responsibility to ensure that neuropsychological assessment is covered PRIOR to assessment.
 Fee for service is also accepted.
 Please contact Dr. Porter for more information.